A semigroup approach to Finsler geometry: Bakry-Ledoux's isoperimetric inequality: Introduction

 \section{Introduction}

 The aim of this article is to put forward the semigroup approach in geometric analysis on Finsler manifolds, based on the Bochner--Weitzenb\"ock formula established in \cite{OSbw}.
-There are already a number of applications of the Bochner--Weitzenb\"ock formula (including \cite{WX,Xi,YH,Osplit}).
-We believe that the machinery in this article will further accelerate the development of geometric analysis on Finsler manifolds.
-In addition, our treatment of a nonlinear generator and the associated nonlinear semigroup (Laplacian and heat semigroup) would be of independent interest from the analytic viewpoint.
+There are already a number of applications of the Bochner--Weitzenb\"ock formula (including \cite{WX,Xi,YH,Oineq}), and the machinery in this article would contribute to a further development.
+In addition, our treatment of a nonlinear generator and the associated nonlinear semigroup (Laplacian and heat semigroup) could be of independent interest from the analytic viewpoint.

-The celebrated theory developed by Bakry, \'Emery, Ledoux et al (sometimes called the \emph{$\Gamma$-calculus}) studies symmetric generators and the associated linear, symmetric diffusion semigroups under a kind of Bochner inequality (called the (\emph{analytic}) \emph{curvature-dimension condition}).
-Attributed to Bakry--\'Emery's original work \cite{BE}, this condition will be denoted by $\BE(K,N)$ in this introduction, where $K \in \R$ and $N \in (1,\infty]$ are parameters corresponding to `curvature' and `dimension'.
-This technique is extremely powerful in studying various inequalities (log-Sobolev and Poincar\'e inequalities, gradient estimates, etc.) in a unified way, we refer to \cite{BE,Ba} and the recent book \cite{BGL} for more on this theory.
+The celebrated theory developed by Bakry, \'Emery, Ledoux et al (called the \emph{$\Gamma$-calculus}) studies symmetric generators and the associated linear, symmetric diffusion semigroups under a kind of Bochner inequality (called the (\emph{analytic}) \emph{curvature-dimension condition}).
+Attributed to Bakry--\'Emery's original work \cite{BE}, this condition will be denoted by $\BE(K,N)$ in this introduction, where $K \in \R$ and $N \in (1,\infty]$ are parameters corresponding to `curvature' and `dimension', respectively.
+This technique is extremely powerful in studying various inequalities (log-Sobolev and Poincar\'e inequalities, gradient estimates, etc.) in a unified way, we refer to \cite{BE} and the recent book \cite{BGL} for more on this theory.

 On a Riemannian manifold equipped with the Laplacian $\Delta$, $\BE(K,N)$ means the following Bochner-type inequality: